Customer Acquisition Funnel: The Complete Guide

 3. Do co-marketing or co-branding

-This co-marketing event allowed the two brands to mutually increase their notoriety and attract new leads.
-Then, each of the brands exploits the situation to convert these leads into customers.
+This co-marketing event allowed the two brands to increase their notoriety and attract new leads mutually.
+Then, each brand exploits the situation to convert these leads into customers.
 It's a win-win collaboration for both brands.

 Here are some of the ways to promote and get customers through co-branding acquisition funnel: